Is It a Crime (Mariah the Scientist and Kali Uchis song)

-"Is It a Crime" is a song by American singer-songwriters Mariah the Scientist and Kali Uchis.
-It was released on July 31, 2025, as the second single from Mariah's fourth studio album Hearts Sold Separately.
+"Is It a Crime" is a song by American singer-songwriter Mariah the Scientist and Colombian-American singer-songwriter Kali Uchis.
+It was released on July 31, 2025, as the second single from Mariah's fourth studio album, Hearts Sold Separately.

 Composition

 "Is It a Crime" is an R&B song with Latin-tinged production that lasts for three minutes and one second long.
 Lyrically, Mariah and Uchis question whether falling in love again is "a crime", wrestling with the idea of second chances in love.
 The song’s title and subject deliberately echo Sade's 1985 ballad of the same name: Aaron Williams of Uproxx noted that the duet serves as a homage to classic R&B themes of "forbidden love", even though it does not directly sample the original.

 Music video

 A music video directed by Claire Bishara was released on October 2, 2025.
 The video takes place in a courtoom drama setting and features Mariah and Uchis as lawyers and Karrahbooo as a defendant.
 A news segment reports on protests and riots after arrests made during a "war on love."
 Karrahbooo appears in court as a defendant, with Mariah as a lawyer pleading their case.
 Uchis works on the defense team "making calls and pulling strings."
 The video ends with an open-ended final verdict.